nwjs/node/doc/api/n-api.md

 typedef void (*napi_async_execute_callback)(napi_env env, void* data);
 ```

-Implementations of this type of function should avoid making any N-API calls
+Implementations of this function must avoid making N-API calls
-that could result in the execution of JavaScript or interaction with
+that execute JavaScript or interact with
 JavaScript objects.
-Most often, any code that needs to make N-API
+N-API
-calls should be made in `napi_async_complete_callback` instead.
+calls should be in the `napi_async_complete_callback` instead.
-Avoid using the `napi_env` parameter in the execute callback as
+Do not use the `napi_env` parameter as it will likely
-it will likely execute JavaScript.
+result in execution of JavaScript.

 #### napi_async_complete_callback
 <!-- YAML